Googlebot Crawling Insights: How Google’s Crawler Drives Search

 - nosnippet: Stops Google from displaying a page preview in search results.

-These tags help limit exposure to sensitive or irrelevant pages without affecting other sections of the website.
+These tags help shield sensitive or irrelevant pages.
+They do this without affecting the rest of the website.

 Securing Content with Password Protection

-For pages that should remain private, password protection is a robust solution.
-This method blocks both Googlebot and unauthorised users from accessing the content.
+For pages that must stay private, password protection is a strong option.
+It blocks both Googlebot and unauthorised users from the content.
 Examples include staging environments, private member areas, and confidential project pages.
-Pages secured in this way are less likely to appear in search results as Googlebot Crawling Insights show that Googlebot cannot access their content.
+Such pages rarely appear in search results, since Googlebot Crawling Insights show that Googlebot cannot reach their content.

 Improving Googlebot’s Efficiency: Best Practices